MorganTitsworth/reducer-repository/README.md

-If any user types anything in the field and click send, the send will do a handleclick event which will use the dispatch function to layout message. in the dispatch I will have a case that which user is click submit to complete the task and have a
+Overview

+    This messaging app allows users to send messages and view them in real-time.
+It's built using React and Hooks: useState, useEffect, useContext, useReducer.

+Usage

+Sending Messages
+1. Enter your message in the textarea provided.
+2. Click the "Send" button to submit your message.
+3. Your message will be displayed in the message board.

+Deleting Messages
+    You can delete messages by right-clicking on them.

+Folder Structure

+-hooks Folder
-A hook folder is created that has a javascript file that export ToDoContext.
-It creates a createContext named "TodoContext".
-It is being called as as function of useToDo to change in useContext.
-It have a function that declare what data will connect through different files under the App file.
-It is declaring a useReducer to load the messages and two useStates to store each message.
+    Contains a JavaScript file that exports ToDoContext.
+This file creates a context named "TodoContext" using createContext.
+It also provides a function useToDo to replace useContext for easier access to the context data across different files within the App directory.

-UseState are in both of the users, it is connecting through the useToDo information as a useContext.

-The textarea is where you write the messsage, and when you click the send button, it will return an object payload which has the id, message, and user.
-That information will go to the useReducer to store the message.
+-Operation
+Contains the main components and logic for the messaging app.

+    1. State Management: Utilizes useReducer to manage messages and useState to store each user's message.
+    2. Message Input: The textarea allows users to write messages.
+    3. Sending Messages: When the "Send" button is clicked, a handleClick event is triggered.
+This event uses dispatch to send the message data, including the message ID, content, and user, to the reducer.
+    4. Displaying Messages: Messages are displayed in the message board component.
-The useEffect allows me to delete the message by using a addEventListener
+    5. Deleting Messages: The useEffect hook is used to delete messages.
+An addEventListener allows users to delete messages by right-clicking on them.

+How Hooks Are Used
+1. useState: Used to manage the state of user messages.
+Two separate state variables userOneMessage and userTwoMessage are created to store messages for each user.
+2. useReducer: Manages the global state of the application.
+The messageReducer function handles actions related to messages, such as adding new messages.
+3. useEffect: Used to add a context menu event listener for deleting messages.
+This hook ensures that the event listener is added only once when the component mounts and removed when the component unmounts.